Nate Kaeding: Miami Dolphins

 On December 21, 2012, Kaeding signed with the Miami Dolphins, replacing incumbent Dan Carpenter, who was out with a groin injury.
 He missed two of three field goals as a Dolphin, making a 45-yard attempt while missing from 41 and having a 46-yard attempt blocked.
 His career percentage dropped to 86.2, falling to second behind Mike Vanderjagt (86.5).

 Retirement

 On April 2, 2013, Kaeding signed with the Tampa Bay Buccaneers.
 However, he suffered another groin injury during the offseason.
 On May 2, he retired from the NFL, citing "chronic issues" with his groin muscle.

 In 2019, he worked with the Minnesota Vikings as a part-time kicking consultant.

 Personal life

 In January 2008, Kaeding began writing weekly movie reviews for CorridorBUZZ, a daily arts & entertainment web site serving the Iowa City/Cedar Rapids, Iowa corridor.
 He co-owns a restaurant in Iowa City called Short's Burgers as well, as another named Pullman Bar and Diner.

-Nate and his wife, Samantha (née Gervich), have two sons, Jack and Wyatt, and a daughter, Tess.
+Nate and his wife, Samantha (née Gervich), have two sons, Jack and Wyatt, and two daughters, Tess and Harper.